-There are so many compelling features that are amazingly lucrative and apart from the 50x zoom – the major selling feature – Huawei has given us another way to brighten up our photos with first of its kind RYYB instead of using conventional RGB technique.
+Huawei P30 Pro has so many compelling features that are amazingly lucrative.
+Apart from the 50x zoom – the major selling feature – Huawei has given us another way to brighten our photos with the first-of-its-kind RYYB instead of using the conventional RGB technique.

 We have always preferred Mates over the P series for being the powerhouse, but this time, P30 Pro gives multiple reasons to change our opinion.

-For testing the real might of Huawei P30 Pro, what could have been a better place than the cultural city of Lahore where we spent days to learn if this monstrous camera stood true to the claims or not?
-Following is what we shot with the camera.
+For testing the real might of Huawei P30 Pro, what could have been a better place than the cultural city of Lahore, where we spent days to learn if this monstrous camera stood true to the claims or not?
+Following is what we shot with its mighty camera.

 - The fourth camera is TOF 3D sensor that is used for depth mapping.
 Its primary purpose is to create a clear distinction between the subject and the background.

-For old Huawei users, the camera app interface is nothing new, but there are a few additions though, however, for everyone else, the interface is pretty easy to get used to with.
+The camera app interface is nothing new for old Huawei users, but there are a few additions though; however, for everyone else, the interface is pretty easy to get used to.

-For the point and shoot photography, there is nothing much to worry about and only three toggle keys “AI”, “1x” (zoom button for 1x to 10x mode or the wide-angle shot) and the “shutter” will serve in most of the cases whether a day shot or a low light photo.
+For the point and shoot photography, there is nothing much to worry about; only three toggle keys – “AI”, “1x” ( for zooming or widening the frame) and the “shutter” will serve in most of the cases, whether a day shot or a low light photo.

-However, for some creativity, there are a plethora of modes to select by swiping left or right to choose from “aperture”, “night”, “portrait”, “video”, “pro” and of course it doesn’t end here.
-A little more digging under the “more” menu gives you tons of other tools to select for being a little bit more artistic.
+However, for some creativity, there are a plethora of modes to select at the bottom of the screen, such as “aperture”, “night”, “portrait”, “video”, “pro,” and, of course, it doesn’t end here.
+A little more digging under the “more” menu gives you tons of other tools to select for playing more artistically.

-The uniqueness of Huawei P30 Pro is its telephoto lens which is first of its kind in a phone as of yet, but more on it in the later part.
+The uniqueness of the Huawei P30 Pro is its telephoto lens, which is the first of its kind in a phone as of yet, but more on it in the latter part.

 Standard Wide Camera